Today the weather is very English: rain, wind, and temps under 10C (about 47F).

 I digested it just fine despite having a nap when I got home - though I have to say, the next day I needed extra fruits and some prunes...

-this economy during the latest financial downturn, or - dare I say it - recession.
+And so I am free!
+But at the same time, am now let loose into this economy during the latest financial downturn, or - dare I say it - recession.
 I'm not too worried.
 Despite all the fearmongering over bankrupt financial institutions (Lehman Bros, et al) and even whole countries (Iceland!), I think we're more resilient than we were during the previous recession in the 90s.
 I don't think we'll get to the point where there the job listings cease and everyone's lining up at soup kitchens.

 Well, that's all for now folks.